 To view the regulations for Black Canyon fishing or fishing the Gunny, check out the CPW fishing regulation guides here.

 Plan a Gunnison River Fly Fishing Trip

 Are you ready to experience some of Colorado’s best fly fishing on the Gunnison River?
 If so, Riversmith has the top-quality, durable equipment you need to easily, safely transport your gear.
-With our rod tubes, rod racks, and more, it’s simple to pack for your next fly fishing trip to the Gunnison River, the Gore, the Pan, or beyond.
+With our rod tubes, rod racks, and more, it’s simple to pack for your next fly fishing trip to the Gunnison River, the Gore, the Pan, the Animas, or beyond.